 Discretionary Housing Payments

-Discretionary Housing Payments (DHPs) have been devolved since April 2017 and provide support with their housing costs to people on low incomes.
-To be eligible for a payment claimants must be in receipt of either Housing Benefit or Universal Credit with a housing costs element.
+Discretionary Housing Payments (DHPs) have been devolved since April 2017 and provide additional support with housing costs to people on low incomes who are receiving Housing Benefit, or Universal Credit with a housing costs element.